xhtmlboi/yocaml/README.md

 # YOCaml

 > YOCaml is a static site generator, mostly written in OCaml.
-The project was
-> started to offer some rather naive examples of how to use the
-> [Preface](https://github.com/xvw/yocaml) library.
-The generator is relatively
-> flexible and is intended to be as generic as possible.

 ## Dev setup